min2ha/ukwa-site/content/target/39700/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Nicola Ross for Dundee City West 2016 on Facebook

 Facebook page of Nicola Ross, Scottish Conservative and Unionist candidate for Dundee City West in the 2016 Scottish Parliamentary election.